aws-samples/aws-hpc-tutorials/content/05-cicd-pipeline/_index.md

 [AWS Developer Tools](https://aws.amazon.com/products/developer-tools/) provides a list of services to host code, build, test, and deploy your applications quickly and effectively.
 AWS services offered as part of the AWS Developer Tools suite helps remove the undifferentiated heavy lifting associated with DevOps adaptation and software development.
-You can build a continuous integration and delivery capability without managing servers or build nodes, and leverage Infrastructure as Code to provision and manage your cloud resources in a consistent and repeatable manner.
+You can build a continuous integration and delivery capability without managing servers or build nodes, and leverage Infrastructure as code (IaC) to provision and manage your cloud resources in a consistent and repeatable manner.

 ##### Benefits
 + **Minimize downtime**